bastiscode/spell_check/README.rst

 ~~~~~~~~~~

 We also provide a Python API for you to use spell checking models directly in code.
 Below are basic
 code examples on how to use the API.
-For a full documentation on all provided classes, methods and arguments
-see the ``nsc`` package documentation.

 **Spelling error correction**